cloudant-labs/slate/docs2017/src/tutorials/create_backup.md

         couchbackup:backup finished { total: 5 } +4ms
     </pre>

-3. Check the directory to see that the `couchbackup-demo-backup.txt` file was created.
+3. Check the directory to verify that the `couchbackup-demo-backup.txt` file was created.
-4. Open the file and see the list of the five documents from the database.
+4. Open the file and review the list of documents from the database.

 ## Creating a log file

 A log file records the progress of your backup.
-With CouchBackup, you use the `--log` parameter to create a log file.
-You can also use it to start a backup from where it stopped and specify the output file name.
+With CouchBackup, you use the `--log` parameter to create the log file.
+You can also use it to restart a backup from where it stopped and specify the output file name.

-The `couchbackup` command uses the following parameters to specify the database, log file, and resume.
-See the following examples that we use in this tutorial.
+The `couchbackup` command uses these parameters to specify the database, log file, and resume option.

 *   `--db` = `couchbackup-demo`
 *   `--log` = `couchbackup-demo.log`